rifatmiah92/Hero-App-Store/README.md

 Recharts → Creates simple and clean data charts

-This project was developed by Rifat using React and Tailwind CSS as part of a student learning project.
+This project was developed by  Rifat Miah using React and Tailwind CSS as part of a student learning project.